gvwilson/sensibleadventures/cloudherd/new.md

 than that, he collapsed as the willpower that had kept him on his feet finally ran out.

 Once again, everything seemed to happen at once.
-Two soldiers rigged a stretcher out of poles and blankets, lifted the commander onto it, and followed Indy through the gate.
+Under Sergeant Dorbu's direction, two soldiers rigged a stretcher out of poles and blankets, lifted the commander onto it, and followed Indy through the gate.
 Granna Fee stood between Aft and Yestevan, each glaring at the other with arms crossed, while Grappa Gas reluctantly admitted to Sergeant Dorbu that no, the shunning didn't extend to the forest, and yes, that meant that Yestevan could pitch a tent there if he wanted to.
 "He can make a fire too for all I care," the old man added pointedly.
 "A nice big one, right around the oldest tree he can find."

 Sergeant Dorbu beckoned to the tiger's boy.
 "You, Thokmay!
 Go fetch a tent.
 And a bowl of something---anything you can find."